Market volatility can be difficult for investors to endure. Learn more about what market volatility is and how it could affect your portfolio.

 Markets can be challenging for investors to navigate.
 Even bull markets are subject to negative volatility, as uninterrupted periods of rising prices are rare in the long term.
 Therefore, even as stock markets rise, fear and volatility along the way are common.

 Bull markets often feature multiple corrections—short, sharp, sentiment-based declines of roughly -10% to -20% that typically end just as quickly as they began.
 Although corrections are common in bull markets, they can still surprise and scare many investors.
 While difficult, we recommend investors stay calm during periods of heightened market volatility, as they may risk making fear-based decisions that might hurt their long-term portfolio returns.
 Corrections can be triggered by any number of events, including geopolitical tensions, elections, economic news or natural disasters.
 Other times, corrections may happen for no reason at all.
-Like other forms of market volatility, corrections are unpredictable.
+Like other forms of market volatility, corrections are unpredictable and very difficult to anticipate.

-Fortunately, these types of events are often not big nor bad enough to cause a full-fledged bear market, which is a fundamentally driven market decline of approximately -20% or more.
+Fortunately, these types of events are often not big or bad enough to cause a full-fledged bear market, which is a fundamentally driven market decline of approximately 20% or more.
 Although investing through a bear market or a correction is often difficult, it may be worthwhile to weather the storm.

 Since market corrections are often fear-based and can start or stop for any (or no) reason, trying to make trades in reaction to this volatility can sometimes do more harm than good.
 Even the most experienced investors could make poorly timed or harmful trades in their portfolios when attempting to time corrections.